Access to Personal Data at Swansea University

 Information Commissioner’s Office,

-Further information about how to enforce your rights under the Data Protection Act is available on the Commissioner's website.
+Further information about how to enforce your rights under applicable data protection laws is available on the Commissioner's website.